 Hear from hundreds of small-portfolio investors on what it takes to win their business

 However, just 61% of rental owners say that they want communication to occur exclusively in a digital setting.
 Why the gap?
-Though technology is critical to providing high-quality customer service in 2023, it doesn’t replace the kind of person-to-person interaction that has always been a competitive differentiator for smaller property management companies.
+Though technology is critical to providing high-quality customer service these days, it doesn’t replace the kind of person-to-person interaction that has always been a competitive differentiator for smaller property management companies.

 When it comes to communicating with your rental owners, this might mean blending automated messages with more personal interactions when the time is right.
 What’s important is that you take the time to find out how each of your owners prefers to communicate on different topics and under different circumstances.
 And that’s exactly what we’ll cover in this post.